paras28-05/sql_chatbot_local/README.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.

-## License

-This project is licensed under the MIT License.

-## Acknowledgments & Credits

-Special thanks to all contributors who have helped improve this project.

 ## Social & Contact

 For any questions or suggestions, feel free to open an issue or contact the repository owner:

 - [GitHub Profile](https://github.com/paras28-05)

----

-Feel free to customize this README file further to suit your project's specific needs.